-The season begins Friday, November 11, at 3:10 pm.
-Practices are Monday through Friday 3:10-5:30 pm. and two to three mornings during the week from 5:30 to 7:00 am (Varsity only) and Saturday mornings 8:00 to 10:00 am.
-Dual meet times are 4:00 to 6:00 during the week and Invitationals.
+The season begins Friday, November 13, at 3:10 pm.
+Practices are Monday through Friday 3:10-5:30 pm and Saturday mornings 8:00 to 10:00 am.
+JV practice times may differ due to pool space.
+Dual meet times are 4:00 to 6:00 during the week.
+Invitationals.
 League and state times are usually Friday afternoons and all day Saturday.

-Wrestling (Boys -- Winter) Coach: Nick Gagliardi Link to Boys Wrestling page in Athletics
+Wrestling (Boys -- Winter) Coach: Pat Engleright Link to Boys Wrestling page in Athletics